martynas199/EliteBooker-frontend/CLIENT_REPORT_NOVEMBER_2025.md

 ## Executive Summary

-This report outlines the significant improvements and new features implemented for the Noble Elegance website.
+This report outlines the significant improvements and new features implemented for the Elite Booker website.
 The focus has been on enhancing user experience, improving search engine visibility, enabling social sharing capabilities, and optimizing website performance.
 All changes have been tested, deployed, and are now live on the production website.

 ---